 Rail transport operators are also required to:

-Further guidance on these requirements is in the Drug and Alcohol: Requirements for rail transport operators fact sheet and available on the Notifiable Occurrences webpage (which includes examples of prescribed incidents).
+Further guidance on these requirements is in the Drug and Alcohol: Requirements for rail transport operators fact sheet and available on the Notifiable Occurrences webpage.

 Drug and alcohol testing under the RSNL carried out by operators in NSW must be conducted by an authorised person appointed under the RSNL.
 Authorised persons must hold an identity card issued by either ONRSR, or an RTO or third party service provider that has been issued with a sub-delegation by ONRSR.